Skip to content

 The current access URL is a sandbox boundary.
 Production routing, custom domains, and provider-approved network configuration remain separate launch tasks.

-What does upgrading the berth do to a running instance?
+What does upgrading the berth do to an active instance?

 The instance record enters the upgrading state while capacity-change intent is tracked.
 Returning to active requires the appropriate runtime execution path in the launch environment.
 Proration is a billing configuration concern resolved at go-live.